shohrabuddin/PdfReportInAndroid/README.md

 import com.sias.utility.StaticValue;

 public class ProductListAllPDF {
 	//creating a PdfWriter variable.
-PdfWrite class is available at com.itextpdf.text.pdf.PdfWriter private PdfWriter pdfWriter;
+PdfWriter class is available at com.itextpdf.text.pdf.PdfWriter private PdfWriter pdfWriter;

 	//we will add some products to arrayListRProductModel to show in the PDF document